-Why is learning so difficult for children with autism?
+Learning is difficult for children with autism?

-By October 3, 2018 May 14th, 2023 Autism
+By October 3, 2018 September 12th, 2024 Autism

 Children are very curious about new things